 In the pursuit of these goals, the BMC offers educational programs at club meetings, mineral collecting field trips, a newsletter, and access to our mineralogical reference library.

 The Boston Mineral Club is a member of the American Federation of Mineral Societies and the Eastern Federation of Mineral and Lapidary Societies.
 The BMC also is recognized by the IRS as a 501(c)(3) educational organization.

 The Boston Mineral Club is proud of its long tradition of conducting field trips to collecting localities throughout the New England area.
-Information about trips planned for the current year is published in our newsletters which can be found in the member's only area of the website.
+Information about trips planned for the current year is published in our newsletters which can be found in the members only area of the website.

 Boston Mineral Club